percona/pmm-doc/source/install/aws.rst

 You can copy the instance ID from the *Properties* panel of your instance, select the *Description* tab back in the EC2 console.
-Click the *Copy* button next to the :guilabel:`Instance ID` field.
+Click the *Copy* button next to the *Instance ID* field.
 This button appears as soon as you hover the cursor of your mouse over the ID.

 .. _figure.run-server-ami.aws-marketplace.pmm.ec2.properties.instance-id: